Okay, here are the best Pole links I've seen to date...starting with...

 - Evan Bierman

-- is, yes, ANOTHER BICEP person.
-An interesting blog documenting the early season installation tribulations, and lots of pictures here.
+- is, yes, ANOTHER BICEP person with lots of pictures here.

 - Neil Miller